The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 The vending machine industry has a market share of over £25bn and product sales that are projected to go in no other direction than up between 2019 and 2025.
 There is a growing demand for on-the-go snacks, drinks, and everything in-between that’s contributing to boosting product sales.
 Vending machines are the ultimate convenience when searching for food or drinks, which makes them extremely popular with consumers.

-The vending machine business in the UK is one of the few businesses where you have no rent, electricity, or even staff if you can run everything yourself.
+The vending machine business in the UK is one of the few businesses where you have no rent, electricity, or even staff if you can run everything yourself, creating the potential for a larger profit margin.
 That being said, you must understand the vending machine business process in the UK so you can determine if it’s the business entrepreneurship opportunity you’ve wanted to find.

 #1 - Determining your vending machine products